IPL 2019: One-season wonders the tournament has seen in 12 seasons

 All teams in the Indian Premier League have benefitted from one-season wonders since the tournament began in 2008.
 These are players who lit up a season with exceptional performances, but burnt out all too quickly.
 However, they remain the players no one expected to have such a high impact on the game, and their performances generated a lot of excitement.

-Here are the six such players from the past 12 editions of the IPL who shone brightly, even if only for a while.
+Here are the seven such players from the past 12 editions of the IPL who shone brightly, even if only for a while.

 Paul Chandrashekar Valthaty: The explosive right-hander had an incredible breakthrough season with Kings XI Punjab in 2011.
 Opening the innings, Valthaty grabbed the limelight with a dazzling 120 not out off 63 balls against CSK.
 He ended the tournament the sixth highest run-scorer with 483 runs.